Adalab/bda-modulo-3-evaluacion-final-BelenVN/README.md

-## Requirements
+## REQUIREMENTS

-Make sure you have the following libraries installed in your Python environment:
+*Make sure you have the following libraries installed in your Python environment:*

 1. pandas
 2. numpy